AzizStark/CassiopeiaCMS/README.md

 <h3 align="center"> A bodacious, headless content management system. </h3>

-<h4> Cassiopeia allows to create your blog with a customizable interface and comes with a dynamic content editor. </h4>
+<h4> Cassiopeia allows you to create your blog with a customizable interface and comes with a dynamic content editor. </h4>

 <h4>Built on top of NodeJS with interface built with ReactJS.</h4>